 Work that we have planned for future sprints.
 Items with an assigned timeframe have generally been discussed already by the team.
 Items that do not yet have a timeframe assigned are not yet a priority of the core team.

 The focus of the core team will be on roadmap and sprint items.
 These items are promoted from our backlog before each sprint begins.

 Triaging issues for the Roadmap¶

 Issues are triaged before they are worked on, involving a number of steps that are covered in Contributing to Read the Docs.
 Everyone can take part in helping to triage issues, read more in Triaging issues.
 Additionally, issues are considered for the Roadmap according to the following process:

 New issues coming in will be triaged, but won’t yet be considered part of our roadmap.

 If the issue is a valid bug, it will be assigned the

-Acceptedlabel and will be prioritized, likely on an upcoming point release.
+Acceptedlabel and will be prioritized, likely on an upcoming release.

-If the issues is a feature or improvement, the issue might go through a design decision phase before being accepted and assigned to a milestone.
+If the issues are a feature or improvement, the issue might go through a design decision phase before being accepted and assigned to our roadmap.
 This is a good time to discuss how to address the problem technically.
 Skipping this phase might result in your PR being blocked, sent back to design decision, or perhaps even discarded.
 It’s best to be active here before submitting a PR for a feature or improvement.

 Where to contribute¶